 Balancing Transmission Line Maintenance and the Environment

-The company’s vegetation management program complies with North American Electric Reliability Corporation standards that mandate minimum clearance distances between a transmission line and the nearest vegetation.
-The standards are designed to:
+AEP works to ensure reliable electric service by controlling the growth of trees and other vegetation near transmission lines while respecting the natural environment.
+The company's vegetation management program complies with North American Electric Reliability Corporation standards that mandate minimum clearance distances between a transmission line and the nearest vegetation.
+The program helps AEP:

-- Protect the electric transmission system and minimize outages.
+- Protect the electric system and reduce power outages